 This Program requires cost sharing, matching, or leveraging as described below.

 Cost sharing is required for research projects to be eligible for funding through HUD’s noncompetitive cooperative agreement authority.
 Research projects submitted by all eligible applicants must include at least 50 percent match toward the cost of the project.
 Federal funds are generally not allowed to be used for match unless otherwise permitted by that specific federal program’s authorizing statute.

 Certification: If an institution offers the salaries of one or more researchers as part or all of the required match, the match will be valid only to the extent that the institution can quantify the extent to which it will release the researcher(s) from other duties without compensation from the grant.
 The Authorized Individual must provide certification in the proposal package.

-Evidence of Cost Sharing: You must provide documentation of all match indicated in your budget by letters of firm commitment, such as a letter on the organization’s letterhead, Memoranda of Understanding or other signed agreements from those entities identified as partners in the application.
-All commitment documents MUST clearly identify the dollar amount, the source(s) of the funds, and the proposed uses that comply with the requirements of this notice and be signed by the authorized official.
+Evidence of Cost Sharing: You must provide documentation of all matches indicated in your budget by letters of firm commitment, such as a letter on the organization’s letterhead, Memoranda of Understanding or other signed agreements from those entities identified as partners in the proposal.
+All commitment documents MUST clearly identify the dollar amount, the source(s) of the funds, and the proposed uses that comply with the requirements of this Notice and be signed by the authorized official.
 All matching funds must be used within the period of performance.

 The Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, set forth in 2 CFR part 200, shall apply to this Federal award.
 Cost sharing or matching means the portion of project costs not paid by Federal funds (unless otherwise authorized by Federal statute).
 Applicants should refer to 2 CFR 200.306 for specific requirements.